mathjax/MathJax-docs/localization-strings.rst

 would create two undordered lists, one with translations from the ``TeX`` domain, and one from the ``MathML`` domain.

+To summarize the format of an HTML snippet, it is an array with each entry being one of the following:

+*  A text string, which becomes text in the resulting HTML; this is untranslated.

+*  An array of the form ``["tag"]``, ``["tag",{properties}]``, or ``["tag",{properties},HTML-snippet]``, which becomes the given HTML tag, with the given properties, containing the given HTML-snippet as its children.

+*  An array of the form ``[id,message]`` or ``[id,message,parameters]``, which is first translated, then parameter substitution performed, and the result added to the HTML (either as text or as HTML tags if the message included Markdown syntax).
+Note that the ``id`` can be either an id or an array ``[domain,id]``, and that the parameters could be HTML snippets themselves.

+*  An array of the form ``[domain,HTML-snippet]``, which becomes the HTML-snippet with its localizations done from the given domain.

 Markdown Notation
 -----------------

-HTML snippets allow you to create styled markup, like bold an italics, but this requires breaking the text up into smaller strings (that fall in between HTML tags).
+HTML snippets allow you to create styled markup, like bold or italics, but this requires breaking the text up into smaller strings that fall in between HTML tags.
 That makes it hard to translate, since the strings are not full phrases.
 To make the creation of strings with bold, italics, and hyperlinks easier to localize, MathJax allows the strings within HTML snippets to be written in a limited Markdown